Munera: A Blockchain-Native Donation Infrastructure

 30%

-9,000,000 tokens reserved for distribution through a structured offering.
+9,000,000 tokens reserved for distribution through a structured public offering.

 Liquidity Provision